jefdaj/cryptoisland/src/posts/2024/10/07/electionguard-blockchain-integration-ideas/index.md

 Welcome to the first in an ongoing series of posts about [ElectionGuard][eg-site]!
 Some will explain how it works now, and some will also include ways I think it could be extended and integrated with a blockchain.
 I'll try to differentiate clearly between the two.

-There turn out to be so many ideas and moving parts that I thought an index page might be helpful.
-I'll link each idea to the relevant post(s) below as I flesh them out.
-If you prefer a linear series of posts, click the "electionguard" tag at the top instead.
+For a linear series of posts, click the "electionguard" tag at the top.

-For now I mainly want to emphasize that although blockchains and related tech aren't required to run a clean election, they could potentially be used to strengthen the security and trustworthiness of almost every step.
+To jump to particular topics instead, use the links below.

 Action|EG in Theory|EG in Practice|My Suggestion
 -----|------|--------|-------